mlensment/barkstopper/README.md

 ## I want it, what do I need?
 You need a *nix based machine with [SOX](http://sox.sourceforge.net/) with mp3 handler (libsox-fmt-mp3) installed on it.

-Currenty, the script is tested only on Ubuntu 13.10
+Currenty, the script is tested on Ubuntu 13.10 (Saucy Salamander) and Debian GNU/Linux 7 (Wheezy)

-### Installation tutorial for Ubuntu 13.10
+## Installation tutorial for Saucy Salamander and Wheezy

 ```bash
 sudo apt-get install sox